RepChain: A Reputation-based Secure, Fast and High Incentive Blockchain System via Sharding: System Design

 \subsection{Synchronization}

 In the sharding system, the transactions are separated into different shards.
 Thus at the end of one epoch, the validators of all shards need to synchronize their reputation blockchain and transaction blockchain to prepare for the next epoch.
-To prevent the huge cost of sending the whole blockchain, the validators utilize collective signing to generate a state block (SB).
-Then the validators use PoW to generate the nonce in SB, which brings the randomness for sharding and leader selection in the next epoch.
+To prevent the huge cost of sending the whole blockchain, the validators launch a round of the RapdiChain's consensus with CoSi to generate a state block (SB).

 The structure of SB is shown in Fig.~\ref{fig_RB}.
 It contains the overall reputation scores of the validators over the past $w$ epochs and the UTXO set of the clients by this epoch.
 The UTXO set is the set containing all the UTXO that are generated within this epoch.
 We also combine the UTXO that belong to one public key.
 For example, if two UTXOs have the values of $a$ and $b$ respectively and both belong to the public key $PK_x$.
 The validators will drop the UTXO that has the value of $b$ and adds the value onto the remaining UTXO.
 The drop principle is to reserve the UTXO with the smaller address.
 Thus, a validator only needs to download the state block of the other shard instead of downloading all of the data in TB and RB.